Teradata/stacki-wiki/Frontend-Installation.md

 ### Add Pallets

-Choose the _pallets_ you want to install.
+Choose the _Pallets_ you want to install.
 Booting from a DVD, pallets should automatically load onto the list for you to choose.

 ![](images/stacki_config_step_6a_2.png)